kendarorg/vibecoding/README.md

+Here a flattering claude.ai description of the project

 After reviewing the GitHub content at https://github.com/kendarorg/vibecoding/blob/main/my-ai-cms.md, I can provide a much more specific analysis of this prompt engineering process.
 This is an excellent case study in iterative prompt engineering for a specialized application.
 Professional Prompt Engineering Analysis
 This project demonstrates sophisticated prompt engineering to create an AI-powered CMS (Content Management System) using Claude as the backend.
 Here are the key elements that make this approach particularly effective: